Watering eyes are common and often get better on their own, but treatment may be needed if the watering affects your daily activities.

 An eye injury or something in your eye, such as an eyelash or a piece of grit, can also make your eyes water.

-Sometimes watering eyes can be caused by a condition such as:
+Sometimes watering eyes can be caused by:

 - an allergy or infection (conjunctivitis)